polystat/j2eo/README.md

 Bellow there are all designed mappings at the current moment.
 If you didn't find a construction in the list bellow it is probably unsupported.

+This list is created accordingly [Java SE 16](https://docs.oracle.com/javase/specs/jls/se16/jls16.pdf).
+Some chapters are omitted because they related only to internal structure of Java.
+Others are omitted due to lack of implementation of translation.

 ### 4 Types, Values, and Variables

 ----